DataDog/hiring-engineers/answers.md

 ```

 - Create a check configuration file called `my_metric.yaml` and save it in `/etc/datadog-agent/conf.d`
-- Edit the check's collection interval in `my_metric.yaml` that it only submits the metric once every 45 seconds.
+- Edit the check's collection interval in `my_metric.yaml` so that it only submits the metric once every 45 seconds.

 ```
   instances: